 David Biggar is a meteorologist for NBC4 Southern California.
-He can been seen during NBC4 News at 11 a.m. and the weekend morning news "Today in L.A."
+He can been seen weekdays during the NBC4 News at 11 a.m. and on the weekend morning newscast "Today in LA" at 7 a.m.
 Follow him on Facebook here.

 Passionate about meteorology from a young age, Biggar brings a natural enthusiasm for reporting weather conditions for the widely divergent micro-climates of Southern California.
 Though "atmospheric measurement" and "remote sensing" may not be in everyone’s vocabulary, Biggar thrives on all climate components and dynamics to dive deep in his weathercasts.

 A resident of California from an early age, he began his career as an intern at KCRA in Sacramento.
 He quickly moved up from rendering graphics to anchoring the weekday noon and weekend morning newscasts.
 In 2014, Biggar earned an Emmy award for anchoring the station’s weather.

 No stranger to drastic weather conditions, Biggar also reported on major events, such as East Coast blizzards, and has tracked national storms in Oklahoma.

 A graduate of the University of California at Davis, he earned a Bachelor’s degree in Atmospheric Science and is a Certified Broadcast Meteorologist.

 When he’s not reporting weather conditions, Biggar follows all forms of racing, from NASCAR to Formula 1 and is a licensed racecar driver.
 He is also an aviation and flight simulator enthusiast.